robSanders818/Sanders-Nabar-2800-Project-One/README.md

 ### Installation Instructions:
 <details>
   <summary>See Instructions (Click to expand)</summary>

-  To install testing library, in directory, use > "python3 -m pip install pytest"
+  <br>To install testing library, in directory, use "python3 -m pip install pytest"
 </details>

 ### Results: